New Studies Reveal the Health Hazard of Being Lonely and Living Alone

 – “Yet as staggering as these findings are, they aren’t exactly new.
 Earlier research has found that isolation and loneliness threaten longevity as much as smoking 15 cigarettes a day or being an alcoholic.
 And a number of studies have revealed the ways isolation and loneliness can manifest in health issues.”

-It’s important to note, the same research reveals the potentially detrimental influence of negativity in close relationships is also to be considered in the same manner.
+The same research reveals the potentially detrimental influence of negativity in close relationships is also to be considered in the same manner.

 “Can’t Live With Them and Can’t Live Without Them!”